SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/README.md

 ![Screenshot 2024-04-03 115223](https://github.com/SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/assets/111784343/3a08b795-ad7c-40a6-ae96-5a9b0fc57bc4)

-Check image tag **new** in containers>wesite. it shows from where it is pulling the image.
+Check image tag **new** under containers check wesite.
+It shows from where the image is being pulled.

 As you can see, after 2 pods the deployment stopped as I have configured.
 It will continue the deployment once I promote it (give access to continue)